Kuick/IsTo/README.md

 # IsTo
-### Any type or object checking and conversion extension methods.
+### Any type or object checking and conversion extension.

 ## Features
 ### Is